tanmoyie/Bayesian-Inference-Modeling/README.md

 Based on oil and environmental conditions in Arctic, our model proposes which technology would be better to respond oil spill.

-The following figure shows a quick overview of the **project's methodology**.
-Further details can be found in [this journal paper](https://doi.org/10.1016/j.marpolbul.2022.114203).

 ![image](https://user-images.githubusercontent.com/19787712/220946219-a9e7b486-3a50-491f-8182-92630f2b04d9.png)